 There is a local authority Virtual School Head who has a non-statutory responsibility for the strategic oversight of the educational attendance, attainment and progress of pupils with a social worker.
-They work with the DSL, SENCO and social workers.
+They work with DSLs, SENCOs and social workers.

 6. Confidentiality